Los Angeles, California Probate Attorney

 In addition, a probate case requires more forms than just the Petition for Probate form.

-(3) Administer the Probate Court Case
+Step 3: Administration of the Probate Court Case

 The probate clerk sets a hearing date.